mrbmc/mrbmc.github.io/src/portfolio.md

 	collection: collections.personal,
 	count:4,
 	id: "personal",
-	class: "full-grid",
+	class: "",
 	heading: "Play",
-	description: "As a Kinesthetic Learner, I need create new things to refine my thinking, and develop new skills."%}
+	summary: "As a Kinesthetic Learner, I need create new things to refine my thinking, and develop new skills."%}